apigee-labs/rapier/README.md

 `gen_openapispec.py my-rapier-spec.yaml > my-openAPI-spec.yaml`

 The `--yaml-merge` option makes more aggressive use of the yaml merge operator to make more compact (if sometimes less readable) output.
-The `--include-impl` option will generate extra information that is otherwise ommitted from the output from the implementation_private_information section if it is present.
+The `--include-impl` option will generate, from the optional implementation_private_information section, extra information that is otherwise ommitted from the output.

 ## <a name="html_generator">HTML Generator